Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool creates a new workout routine in Hevy, using a direct verb and resource.
-It distinguishes from sibling tools like create-workout (logged session) and create-exercise-template by specifying 'workout routine' and mentioning optional folder assignment, which hints at the routine folder hierarchy.
+The description clearly states 'Create a new workout routine in your Hevy account.'
+It uses a specific verb ('Create') and resource ('workout routine'), and distinguishes from sibling tools like create-exercise-template or create-workout by specifying 'workout routine'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.